emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 and if either neither carries a Request-Tag option, or both carry exactly one Request-Tag option and the option values are of same length and content.

+The Request-Tag mechanism is applied independently on the server and client sides of CoAP-CoAP proxies.
+CoAP-HTTP proxies and HTTP-CoAP proxies can use Request-Tag on their CoAP sides;
+it is not applicable to HTTP requests.

 For each separate blockwise request operation, the client can choose a Request-Tag value, or choose not to set a Request-Tag.
 Creating a new request operation whose messages are Request-Tag-matchable to a previous operation is called request tag recycling.
 Clients MUST NOT recycle a request tag unless the first operation has concluded.